Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-06-26-mid-year-roadmap-update.md

 ### Metadata editor and creation improvements

 Our development team is still hard at work building our new editing tools which are due for release in mid-August.
 These new editors will be faster, cleaner and more interactive to make the management of metadata a more intuitive process.
-The first iteration of the new metadata editors will provide minor improvements to the current editor, and retains most of the same Aristotle look-and-feel to reduce the need for retaining on how to use the new editor.
+The first iteration of the new metadata editors will provide minor improvements to the current editor and retains most of the same Aristotle look-and-feel to reduce the need for retraining on how to use the new editor.

 However, this new editor backend will make it easier to incorporate changes in future releases.